eastmallingresearch/RNA-seq_pipeline/README.md

 Current implementation uses STAR for aligning, featureCounts for abundance counting and DESeq2 for DGE

-Future verions will include k-mer based alignment (Kallisto/Salmon etc.) with their automatic feature abundance estimates.
+Future verions will include k-mer based alignment (Kallisto/Salmon etc.) with their automatic feature abundance estimates and trasnscript quantification/estimation tools (isoEM/eXpress etc.).
+These tools can be used to analyse differential exon usage.
+The output is not directly usable by DESeq2 for DGE, but there are methods available to convert estimated abundances to count data.

-Also trasnscript quantification/estimation tools (isoEM/eXpress etc.).
-If avialable these methods will be analysed with DESeq2 (Note to self to check this).
+I might add HISAT2/TOPHAT3 to the mix - once TH3 has been released.

 ### Setup pipeline
 ```shell